 Rhode Island Tea Roomss

 The food was absolutely lovely.
 I had the prosciutto/goat cheese/roasted pepper crȇpe and Yang had the Buffalo turkey one.
 The crȇpes themselves were light and delicious and the fillings superb.
 You also received a healthy dose of greens with tasty dressing, matched to the flavor of your crȇpe.
 I had arugula with a lemony dressing and Yang had a mixture of greens with a blue cheese dressing.
 We had no room for dessert crȇpes or even a tasty-looking scone.
 Ah, next time!
-The Providence branch is a perfect stop on our many visits to the city, while the Cranston one will serve nicely for refueling after one of our long rail trail bicycle rides!
+The Providence branch is a perfect stop on our many visits to the city.
 Come and enjoy!